videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.1.x/api/sdk-reference/videosdk-class/methods.md

   - type: `String`
   - required: `false`
   - Allowed values : `user` | `environment`
-  - It will specifiy whether to use front or back camera for the video track.
+  - It will specify whether to use front or back camera for the video track.

 - **multiStream**

   - type: `boolean`
   - required: `false`
   - default: true
-  - It will specifiy if the stream should send multiple resolution layers or single resolution layer.
+  - It will specify if the stream should send multiple resolution layers or single resolution layer.

   :::info